 Product Code: PUB-PAY-2019, Publication Date: Monday 11 March 2019

-ACEVO's annual Pay and Equalities Survey is the most comprehensive breakdown of the sector's senior remuneration packages available.
+ACEVO's annual Pay and Equalities Survey is the most comprehensive breakdown of the sector's CEO remuneration packages available.
 The report examines chief executive salaries, benefits and job satisfaction in detail.
 It also explores the level of equality and diversity in our sector's leadership, and satisfaction levels in the make-up and performance of boards.

 The vast majority of civil society CEOs I talk to feel proud and privileged to be leading their organisations.
 Despite tabloid headlines about fat cat charity CEO pay, they’re really not in it for the money.
 And they tend to be the type of person that regularly goes above and beyond contractual obligations in their passion for the cause.